tpvasconcelos/ridgeplot/docs/development/contributing.md

 ## Release process

+You need push access to the project's repository to make releases.
+The following release steps are here for reference only.

 1. Review the `## Unreleased changes` section in CHANGES.md by checking for consistency in format and, if necessary, refactoring related entries into relevant subsections (e.g. _Features_ , _Docs_, _Bugfixes_, _Security_, etc).
 Take a look at previous release notes for guidance and